Horizon Group Faucets A Consolidated Report BathSelect, Cascada Showers, Fontana Showers, and Juno Showers Review & Rating Updated: March 20, 2026

 We did not conduct our usual formal tests.
 They do not work with very small companies since agents soon realize they are being tested and change their behavior.

-However, over the past 90 days, we called with typical questions and problems that service agents might encounter.
+However, over 90 days, we called with typical questions and problems that service agents might encounter.

 In general, the results were not good.